rkhiar/customer_transactions_history/README.md

 1. If using Python, feel free to use Jupyter notebooks as a dev environment but also make sure to include production ready code as .py files along with the model serialization artifacts.
 2. Create a separate file for loading the saved model and evaluating the results locally.
 Include clear in-line instructions.
-3. Code must be pushed to a public Github or CodeCommit repo (temporarily).
+3. Code must be forked and pushed on your personal Github (temporarily).
-4. The end solution must be deployed and hosted on AWS.
-Choose any AWS service that you need.

 ### Problem statement